Apostrophe in Eternity

 spend our lives praying for hours a day

-and making cheddar cheese in between
+and making cheddar cheese in between.

 I’ll give you some to take home to the family.